-American Airlines has published a new set of destinations for its popular Reduced Mileage Awards promotion—an ongoing award sale, allowing you to book discounted award tickets through to January 31, 2020.
-This offer is specifically targeted for folks that have Citi or Barclaycard American Airlines credit cards.
-Depending on which card you have, you’ll save anywhere from 1,000–7,500 miles for a round-trip ticket.
+American Airlines has published a new set of destinations for its popular Reduced Mileage Awards promotion.
+If you're unfamiliar, Reduced Mileage Awards provides a mileage discount for American Airlines co-branded Citi and Barclays cardholders.
+Depending on which card you have, you’ll save anywhere from 1,000 to 7,500 miles off of a round-trip award ticket.

 What are Reduced Mileage Awards?

-American Airlines Reduced Mileage Awards are discounted award tickets to and from select cities for AAdvantage co-branded credit cardholders.
-Destinations change every month, and the miles you save depends on the flight distance and which AAdvantage credit card you hold.
+American Airlines Reduced Mileage Awards are discounted award tickets to and from select cities for American Airlines co-branded credit cardholders.
+The list of eligible airports depends on the month, and the number of miles you save depends on the flight distance and which AAdvantage credit card you hold.

-If either your destination or origin airport is on the Reduced Mileage Award list for the month you're traveling, you can take advantage of this deal.
-It's also worth noting that you can use this promotion for one-way flights and get half the discount that would apply to a round trip.
+You can take advantage of the promotion if either your destination or origin airport is on the Reduced Mileage Award list for the month you're traveling.
+It's also worth emphasizing that you can use this promotion for both round-trip and one-way award flights.

 Which Cities Are Included On The List?